 - “Shop” at home first.
 Check your list against the pantry, fridge and freezer.
 This will prevent duplication, overbuying and last-minute trips to the store to get items you thought you had—but didn’t.
 While you’re checking those areas, tidy up shelves and make space for the ingredients you plan to buy.
 Check out our list of pantry essentials so you can keep tabs on necessities.

 - Find the best deals.
 Our weekly flyer will alert you to what’s on sale at your local Sobeys.
-Sign up for our weekly e-flyer and for AIR MILES special offers picked just for you.
+Sign up for our weekly e-flyer and for Scene+ offers just for you.
 Check out our insider tips on how to shop the flyer for the biggest savings.

 Build Your List